DreamCoder123/All-Interview-Question/README.md

 Inversion of Control approach by using Hibernate Template and Callback.
 Extending HibernateDAOSupport and Applying an AOP Interceptor node.

+34. What is Hibernate Validator Framework?
+Data validation is a crucial part of any application.
+We can find data validation in:
+UI layer before sending objects to the server
+At the server-side before processing it
+Before persisting data into the database
+Validation is a cross-cutting concern/task, so as good practice, we should try to keep it apart from our business logic.
+JSR303 and JSR349 provide specifications for bean validation by using annotations.
+This framework provides the reference implementation for JSR303 and JSR349 specifications.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features